solmazmgh/data-analytics-portfolio/01-ecommerce-sales-analysis/README.md

 ## Project Overview
 This project analyzes e-commerce sales data to understand revenue, profitability, customer behavior, product performance, and geographic performance.
 The goal is to use data analysis to identify business trends and opportunities that could support better commercial decision-making.

+## Executive Summary

+The analysis shows that Furniture is the strongest product category, generating the highest sales and total profit.
+Consumer customers are the most valuable customer segment, leading both sales and profitability.

+Credit Card is the most commonly used payment method by sales, followed by PayPal.
+From a geographic perspective, Europe and North America are the strongest regions for profitability.

+Sales also fluctuate across months, indicating opportunities to improve seasonal planning, marketing campaigns, inventory management, and promotional strategies.

+### Key Findings

+- *Furniture* generated the highest sales at approximately *$2.26M* and the highest total profit at approximately *$7.60M*.
+- *Technology* ranked second in both sales and profit.
+- *Consumer* customers generated the highest sales at approximately *$22.41M* and the highest profit at approximately *$7.95M*.
+- *Credit Card* generated the highest sales among payment methods at approximately *$16.42M, followed by PayPal at *$12.34M**.
+- *Europe* generated the highest regional profit at approximately *$4.38M, followed closely by North America at *$4.20M**.
+- The average order value was approximately *$20,920.33*.
+- Monthly sales varied throughout the three-year period, highlighting potential seasonal trends and opportunities for improved planning.

 ## Business Problem
 The company wants to understand:
 - How sales and profit are performing over time